BLB Solicitors

 What does Leasehold mean?

-It is estimated that almost one in five homes in England are leasehold.
-But many people facing a leasehold purchase do not fully understand the difference between leasehold and freehold, and the possible implications for them of owning a leasehold property.
+It’s estimated that around one in five homes in England is leasehold.
+But many people facing a leasehold purchase do not fully understand the difference between leasehold and freehold and the possible implications for them of owning a leasehold property.

 If you buy a freehold property, you own the building and the land it stands on.
-Unlike a freeholder, a leaseholder does not own the land and the building.
-Instead, they essentially rent them from the freeholder for the term of years specified in the lease.
-If they sell their lease, the purchaser acquires the remainder of the term.
+But unlike a freeholder, a leaseholder owns part or all of the building (referred to as the ‘demised premises’) for the lease term but not the land it sits on.
+So, on the sale of the property, the purchaser acquires the remainder of the term.

 Newly created leases can be for any term, typically for 99 or 125 years, but some are for as long as 999 years.
-When the term of the lease expires, all of the leaseholder’s rights and interests in the property cease and revert to the freeholder.
+And when the lease term expires, the leaseholder’s rights and interests in the property cease and revert to the freeholder.

 • 90 years for a flat; or